roaked/roaked.github.io/content/docs/code/bin-packing/particle-swarm-optimization.md

 Increasing the count of global best mutations while reducing the number of particle mutations notably enhanced overall performance.
 When employing either 3 or 5 particle mutations alongside 20 global best mutations, all simulations resulted in achieving the optimal solution — an outstanding outcome for PSO.
 The preference leans towards 3 particle mutations due to its lower simulation times, presenting a favourable trade-off.

 Moreover, these parameters wield a direct influence on average simulation time.
 Fewer mutation values expedite each iteration but risk resembling the original PSO, increasing the chances of entrapment and necessitating more iterations, ultimately leading to non-feasible solutions and elongated simulation times.
 Conversely, an excess of mutations doesn't significantly benefit performance.
-Based on the data, the optimal parameters thus far appear to be nPop = 10, nParticleMutation = 3, and nGlobalBestMutation = 20.
+Based on the data, the optimal parameters thus far appear to be `nPop = 10`, `nParticleMutation = 3` and `nGlobalBestMutation = 20`.

 Further evaluations explored the impact of maximum velocity on the algorithm.
 Tests were conducted at different velocities while maintaining other parameters constant.

 ![213](https://live.staticflickr.com/65535/53360310213_90bfabcdbc_c.jpg)

-The examination reveals that higher velocities introduce instability to the algorithm, manifesting as noise in the Average Cost plot.
-Notably, a MaxVel of 0.01 resulted in an Average Cost oscillating around 18, while reducing MaxVel to 0.001 led to oscillations closer to 16.
-This velocity variation also impacted the Best Cost of the particles; higher velocities correlated with higher Best Cost.
+The examination reveals that higher velocities introduce instability to the algorithm, manifesting as noise in the `Average Cost` plot.
+Notably, a `MaxVel` of 0.01 resulted in an `Average Cost` oscillating around 18, while reducing `MaxVel` to 0.001 led to oscillations closer to 16.
+This velocity variation also impacted the Best Cost of the particles; higher velocities correlated with higher `Best Cost`.
 This sensitivity of the algorithm to velocity proves crucial when tackling the bin packing problem.

-In addition to velocity, the parameters related to inertia (w and wdamp) and learning factors (c1 and c2) underwent testing.
+In addition to velocity, the parameters related to inertia, `w` and `wdamp`, and learning factors , `c1` and `c2` underwent testing.
 To comprehend their impacts better, mutations were maintained at lower values.
 If set too low, the algorithm would require more iterations to find the optimal solution due to excessively low velocities, thereby affecting simulation time.
 Conversely, excessively high values would cause velocities to saturate quickly to the maximum allowed value, which is also suboptimal.
 However, unlike mutations, these parameters didn't exhibit the same influential impact.
-Ultimately, values were selected based on recommendations found in literature, settling on c1 = c2 = 2, w = 0.9, and wdamp = 0.99.
+Ultimately, values were selected based on recommendations found in literature, settling on `c1 = c2 = 2`, `w = 0.9` and `wdamp = 0.99`.

-Afterwards, the PSO algorithm underwent testing utilizing the following parameters: nPop = 10, w = 0.9, wdamp = 0.99, c1 = c2 = 2, VelMax = 0.0001, nParticleMutation = 3, and nGlobalBestMutation = 20:
+Afterwards, the PSO algorithm underwent testing utilizing the following parameters: `nPop = 10`, `w = 0.9`, `wdamp = 0.99`, `c1 = c2 = 2`, `VelMax = 0.0001`, `nParticleMutation = 3` and `nGlobalBestMutation = 20`:

 ![123](https://live.staticflickr.com/65535/53359214432_4fd4ff5172.jpg)